0xTamil/awesome-low-level/README.md

 ## How to Refer ?

 This megathread is not perfect, and some resources or topics may be missing.
 Some sections include multiple resources, including links to other megathreads that cover a topic more comprehensively.
 You don't need to go through everything, feel free to pick one or two resources that best suit your learning style.

-Regardless of your programming experience, we highly recommend checking out these resources before getting into low-level programming.
+Before that, we highly recommend checking out these resources before getting into low-level programming.

 - **[Exploring How Computers Work](https://www.youtube.com/watch?v=QZwneRb-zqA)**: A visual introduction to the major components and internal processes of a computer.
 - **[Computer Systems: A Programmer's Perspective](https://www.amazon.com/dp/9332573905/)**: A great book covering how computers work and the fundamentals of computer architecture.

+So, Let's say;

 ### If You're an Absolute Beginner